DavidZajicek/holbertonschool-low_level_programming/functions_nested_loops/README.md

 7-print_last_digit.c - print the last digit of the given number 8-24-hours.c - print every minute in 24 hours 9-times_table.c - print the 9 times table starting from 0
+10-add.c - add two integers and return the result